0xdefaceme/whitepaper/README.md

    program within hours [3].
-5. We acknowledge that setting `damage` to an incorrect value could potentially lead to an attack vector, where the attacker overstates the seriousness of a vulnerability.
+5. We acknowledge that setting `damage` to an incorrect value could potentially lead to an attack vector, where the attacker overstates the seriousness of a vulnerability's damage.
 We see it, however, in the responsibility for the contract owner to do the math on the vulnerability.
-Is their decision to decline a legit vulnerability because of an incorrectly submitted `damage` estimate, so can the `decide`'s `string reason` be used to state so.
+Is their decision to decline a legit vulnerability because of an incorrectly submitted `damage` estimate, so can `decide`'s `string reason` be used to state so.
-6. 0xdeface plans to deploy a Ethereum blockchain listener that contract owners can subscribe to via email to get the latest events emitted.
+6. 0xdeface plans to deploy an Ethereum blockchain listener that contract owners can subscribe to via email to updates on the latest emitted events.

 ## References